 After two failed attempts, Manitoba nurses agreed to accept the word “union” in their name.
 The name change passed by a vote of 141/58.
 Some nurses were concerned that the public might be less sympathetic if they used the word ‘union’ but then-president Vera Chernecki said to the Winnipeg Free Press: “We want people to take pride in the union, especially at a time when nurses are demanding more respect when dealing with employers and governments.”

 The January 1, 1991 strike of 10,000 Manitoba nurses was the longest and largest in the province’s history.
-It also held the title of the longest nurse strike in Canada until 2018.
 It was also the largest single job action in the province’s history since the Winnipeg general strike of 1919.

 Despite temperatures that dipped below -37 centigrade, nurses were resolute in pushing back against the anti-nurse policies of the Conservative government of Gary Filmon.
 Through the strike, and standing up for patient care and a fair collective agreement, Manitoba nurses won the respect and recognition of people across Canada.